-Benefit requestors with a pending or approved VAWA, T, or U-related case can request a change of address by following the instructions on the [How to Change Your Address](#) webpage.
+Aliens with a pending or approved 8 U.S.C.
+1367 initiating case, or their attorneys or representatives, can request a change of address by following the instructions on the [How to Change Your Address](#) webpage.

-A benefit requestor with a pending or approved VAWA, T, or U-related case may also call the [USCIS Contact Center](#) at 1-800-375-5283 (TTY: 1-800-767-1833) to request an address change.
-The benefit requestor's identity must be verified before making the requested change.
+Aliens with a pending or approved 8 U.S.C.
+1367 initiating case, or their attorneys or representative, may also call the [USCIS Contact Center](#) at 1-800-375-5283 (TTY: 1-800-767-1833) to request an address change.
+The alien's identity must be verified before making the requested change.
 If the Contact Center is unable to make the change requested, they schedule an in-person appointment at a USCIS field office.
 If the change is made during an in-person appointment, the field office must make the change in electronic systems and notify the office with jurisdiction over the pending case of the change.